Learning from Synthetic Animals: Approach

-\textbf{Temporal consistency}: It is difficult to model how to transform between frames in a video.
-This transform $T_{\Delta}$ does not satisfy the invariant and equivariant properties we describe above.
-However, the $T_{\Delta}$ is still caused by variations of underlying factors $\alpha$ and $\beta$, as in a real-world video, these factors can not change dramatically between neighboring frames.
+\textbf{Temporal consistency}: It is difficult to model transformations between frames in a video.
+This transform $T_{\Delta}$ does not satisfy the invariance and equivariance properties described above.
+However, $T_{\Delta}$ is still induced by variations of underlying factors $\alpha$ and $\beta$.
+It is reasonable to assume that, in a real-world video, these factors do not change dramatically between neighboring frames.

-Although we can not directly model $T_{\Delta}$, we can assume the keypoints shifting between two frames are relatively small as shown in Equation~\ref{eq:consistency3}.
+So we assume the keypoints shifting between two frames is relatively small as shown in Equation~\ref{eq:consistency3}.
 Intuitively, this means that the keypoint prediction for the same joint in consecutive frames should not be too far away, otherwise it is likely to be incorrect.

-For the 2D keypoint estimation, we observe that $T_{\Delta}$ can be approximated by the optical flow result, which allows us to use optical flow to propagate pseudo-labels from confident frames to less confident ones.
+For 2D keypoint estimation, we observe that $T_{\Delta}$ can be approximated by optical flow to get $\Delta$, which allows us to use optical flow to propagate pseudo-labels from confident frames to less confident ones.

-We define these three consistencies with the 2D pose estimation.
-However, these consistencies are not restricted to 2D pose estimation. $\alpha$ can actually take arbitrary form, such as factors relates to 3D pose.
+Although we define these three consistencies for 2D pose estimation, they can be easily extended to other problems.
+For example, in 3D pose estimation, $\alpha$ can be factors related to 3D pose.
 Then the invariance consistency is still the same, but the equivariance consistency no longer holds, since the mapping of 3D pose to 2D pose is not a one-to-one mapping and there are ambiguities in the depth dimension.
-However, one can still use it as a consistency for the other two dimensions, which means the projected poses should still satisfy the same consistency.
-The temporal consistency also follows the same principle.
-So it is easy to show that though corresponding consistencies may also be different for different tasks, they all follow the same philosophy.
+However, one can still use it as a constraint for the other two dimensions, which means the projected poses should still satisfy the same consistency.
+So it is easy to see that though corresponding consistencies may change for different tasks, they all follow the same philosophy.